valeriangalliat/cooking/alex-pancakes-solidite.md

 The solidity stack is made by stacking the pancakes and putting apple slices between each layer, topped up with maple syrup.

+## Val update

+For extra solidity, add peanut butter and chocolate chips to the dough.